 The Kababayan Learning Community is a transfer and support group with the goal of increasing proficiency in English skills for success in college, work, and life.
 It is open to all students and focuses on education in relation to the Filipino and Filipino American cultural experience.
 The activities are designed to encouraged students to transfer to a four-year university or other post-secondary institution to continue their studies.

-The Kababayan Community was initiated several years ago by founders Jeffrey Acidera and Nina Floro as a mentoring program for Filipino and Filipino American students.
-The program was revised in Fall 2003 with instruction as its centerpiece.
-By using culturally appropriate texts -- texts about the Filipino and Filipino American student experience -- the Kababayan Community instructors, tutors, and mentors hope to generate lively and timely discussions about the students themselves and the community around them, making the students' coursework "come alive" for them and ultimately provide a solid foundation for their academic success.
+By using culturally appropriate and relevant texts, the Kababayan instructors, tutors, and mentors hope to generate lively and timely discussions about the students themselves and the community around them, making the students' coursework "come alive" for them and ultimately provide a solid foundation for their academic success.

 The Filipino Student Union (FSU) was established for students interested in learning more about Filipino culture and heritage and sharing this information with the community.
 FSU aims to promote understanding of the Filipino and Filipino-American culture at Skyline College and in the local community, build community partnerships, encourage participation in higher education, help students develop leadership and facilitation skills, create a strong and prominent voice for students on campus and allow a space for students to realize their own potential.